mahmoud/lithoxyl/docs/index.rst

 Lithoxyl
 ========

-Lithoxyl is a holistic, semantic approach to application instrumentation, encompassing logging, both human- and machine-readable, statistics collection, and online profiling.
+Lithoxyl is an instrumentation toolkit for Python applications, offering a semantic approach to logging and metrics collection.
+Lithoxyl integration is compact and performant, minimizing impact on codebase readability and system performance.

 Section Listing
 ---------------